Our systems detected an issue with your IP. If you think this is an error please submit your concerns via our contact form.

 Key Benefits Achieved

-• Increased IT–business alignment by using the business context as the project starting point
+• Increased BI-business alignment by using the business context as the project's starting point.

 Activities